gpocali/leviton/README.md

 This docker uses the api for the MyLeviton app and does not require any open ports nor any direct communication with any of the switches to be controlled.
 On launch, the current day/night mode will be applied to all switches.
 This docker uses sunwait to determine the times for sunrise and sunset.

-Future Developments:
+## Future Developments:

-Configuration generator
+- Configuration generator
-Individual device selection
+- Individual device selection
-Individual device brightness
+- Individual device brightness
-Global time offset
+- Global time offset
-Selection between civil, nautical, astronomical sunset/sunrise Create docker with source code and enable autobuild This docker is currently in Beta, meaning that while core functionality has been tested, there is potential for bugs or anomalies that were not anticipated being present in runtime that may cause the docker to exit unexpectedly.
+- Selection between civil, nautical, astronomical sunset/sunrise
+- Create docker with source code and enable autobuild (Almost done)

+This docker is currently in Beta, meaning that while core functionality has been tested, there is potential for bugs or anomalies that were not anticipated being present in runtime that may cause the docker to exit unexpectedly.
 While this poses no threat to the function of your devices, if the docker is not configured to auto-restart, it may fail to turn on or off your fixtures at the expected times.
 There is no warranty or guarantees expressed or implied with the use of this docker or its constituent code.